 About one in four people experience mental ill health at some point in their life, and the peak age range for the first onset of mental health problems is age 18-24, coinciding with their time as a student for many people.
 Symptoms are varied and can range from anxiety and depression, to eating disorders and attempted suicide.
 Many conditions are temporary and respond well to treatment, others may be longer term or intermittent.

-For more information on transitioning to U of M and recommendations for students with histories of mental health concerns visit CAPS.
+For more information on transitioning to U of M and recommendations for students with histories of mental health concerns visit Counseling And Psychological Services (CAPS).

 How to Register with SSD

 During the initial meeting, the registration paperwork will be done.
-Dr. Stuart Segal or Dr. Alfred Kellam will determine your eligibility for services and identify reasonable and appropriate academic accommodations.
+Your disability coordinator will determine your eligibility for services and identify reasonable and appropriate academic accommodations.

 Please note that University Policy is two weeks’ prior notice for any academic accommodation.